hashicorp/terraform-provider-awscc/docs/resources/iotevents_alarm_model.md

 <a id="nestedatt--alarm_event_actions--alarm_actions--sqs"></a>
 ### Nested Schema for `alarm_event_actions.alarm_actions.sqs`

-Required:

-- `queue_url` (String) The URL of the SQS queue where the data is written.

 Optional:

 - `payload` (Attributes) Information needed to configure the payload.

 By default, AWS IoT Events generates a standard payload in JSON for any action.
 This action payload contains all attribute-value pairs that have the information about the alarm model instance and the event triggered the action.
 To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--alarm_event_actions--alarm_actions--sqs--payload))
+- `queue_url` (String) The URL of the SQS queue where the data is written.
 - `use_base_64` (Boolean) Set this to `TRUE` if you want the data to be base-64 encoded before it is written to the queue.
 Otherwise, set this to `FALSE`.

 <a id="nestedatt--alarm_event_actions--alarm_actions--sqs--payload"></a>
 ### Nested Schema for `alarm_event_actions.alarm_actions.sqs.payload`

-Required:
+Optional:

 - `content_expression` (String) The content of the payload.
 You can use a string expression that includes quoted strings (`'<string>'`), variables (`$variable.<variable-name>`), input values (`$input.<input-name>.<path-to-datum>`), string concatenations, and quoted strings that contain `${}` as the content.
 The recommended maximum size of a content expression is 1 KB.
 - `type` (String) The value of the payload type can be either `STRING` or `JSON`.